ruhee/show-archive/full/seen.md

 1. Sloan x27
 1. Slippers x3
 1. Slutcode
-1. Small Sins x3 (one as The Ladies & Gentlemen)
+1. Small Sins x3 (1x as The Ladies & Gentlemen)
 1. The Smugglers
 1. The Sojourners
 1. Songs from a Room